 Scientists have spent years analyzing bearing technology, and a complete examination of all the material available would be extremely complex and very, very long.
 Too long for a web article that you could read in any reasonable amount of time for sure.
 Instead, we’ll get to the core of the subject, and identify the differences in fans in four areas:

-Type of Bearing – The common bearing choices, sleave or ball bearing offer different properties, while sleave bearings also have three distinct types, sleave, hydraulic and fluid dynamic bearings.
+Type of Bearing – The common bearing choices, sleeve or ball bearing offer different properties, while sleeve bearings also have three distinct types, sleeve, hydraulic, and fluid dynamic bearings.

 Noise Levels – In many applications, the levels of noise produced by the fan is crucial.
 It is important to remember that initial noise levels are the best-case scenario for fans, wear through use often increases noise levels over time.